-Amazing Amy changing lives on and off the course
+Amazing Amy changing lives on and off the golf course

 Amy bowled, swam, played basketball, baseball and soccer.
 She took up piano, loved to dance, learned to ride a bike.
 She was a natural with a golf club in her hand.

-Amy also had something else in abundance: Charisma.
+Amy also had something else in abundance: charisma.

-Expressive and happy-go-lucky, she drew people in to her orbit, making friends at school, in Special Olympics, everywhere she went.
+Expressive and happy-go-lucky, she drew people into her orbit, making friends at school, in Special Olympics, everywhere she went.

 Teachers and counselors fought for her when things got tough.
 Football players carried her bags across campus.
-Love followed her wake.
+Love followed in her wake.

 “I remember saying when she was five or six years old, this child changes people,” Joe Bockerstette said.
 “She has this sort of love and light everywhere she goes.”

-Special Olympics were founded 51 years ago by Eunice Kennedy Shriver to change perceptions of people with intellectual disabilities.
-The sister of President John F. Kennedy wanted a better life and to create opportunities for children who were often bullied, isolated by the parents or institutionalized.
+The Special Olympics were founded 51 years ago by Eunice Kennedy Shriver to change perceptions of people with intellectual disabilities.
+The sister of President John F. Kennedy wanted a better life and to create opportunities for children who were often bullied, isolated by their parents or institutionalized.

-Special Olympics offered a world where people with special needs could thrive in ways they never had before, to find acceptance, confidence, a feeling of inclusion not exclusion.
+The Special Olympics offered a world where people with special needs could thrive in ways they never had before, to find acceptance, confidence, a feeling of inclusion not exclusion.
 Parents were given an opportunity to be openly proud of their children, for others to see how special they were beyond their disabilities.

 Amy’s story is a blueprint for Special Olympics athletes and their families.